Download: MP3 (87.9 MB)

 Yes, the cost of building your own platform is great.
 But you should also be considering the long-term cost of not building your own platform.
 What is the price you place on being irrelevant in 10 years?

-- Why you must control the experience.
+- Sell from your own platform, because you control the experience.

 - If you’re not building your platform, you’re building someone else’s platform.